Technological fix: Renewable energy

-Golden rice

-Golden rice is one example of a technological fix.
-It demonstrates the ability for humans to develop and innovate themselves out of problems, such as the deficiency of vitamin A in Taiwan and Philippines, in which the World Health Organization reported that about 250 million preschool children are affected by.
-Through the technological development of GM Crops, scientists were able to develop golden rice that can be grown in these countries with genetically higher levels of beta-carotene (a precursor of vitamin A).
-This enables healthier and fulfilling lifestyles for these individuals and consequently helps to reduce the deaths caused by the deficiency.
+Climate engineering

 Externalities

-Externalities refer to the unforeseen or unintended consequences of technology.
+Externalities are the unforeseen or unintended consequences of technology.
 It is evident that everything new and innovative can potentially have negative effects, especially if it is a new area of development.
 Although technologies are invented and developed to solve certain perceived problems, they often create other problems in the process.

 Algorithms

 Evgeny Morozov, writer and researcher on social implications of technology, has said, “A new problem-solving infrastructure is new; new types of solutions become possible that weren’t possible 15 years ago”.
 The issue with the use of algorithms as technological fixes is that they shouldn’t be applied as a one-size-fits-all solution because each problem comes with its own context and implications.
 While algorithms can offer solutions, it can also amplify discriminatory harms, especially to already marginalized groups.
 These externalities include racial bias, gender bias, and disability discrimination.

 Oftentimes, algorithms are implemented into systems without a clear understanding of whether or not it is an appropriate solution to a problem.
 In Understanding perception of algorithmic decisions: Fairness, trust, and emotion in response to algorithmic management, Min Kyung Lee writes, “...the problem is that industries often incorporate technology whose performance and effectiveness are not yet proven, without careful validation and reflection.”
 Algorithms may offer immediate relief to problems or an optimistic outlook to the current issues at hand, but they can also create more problems that require even more complex solutions.
 Sometimes, the use of algorithms as a technological fix leaves us asking, “Did anyone ask for this?” and wondering whether the benefits outweigh the harms.
 These tradeoffs should be rigorously assessed in order to determine if an algorithm is truly the most appropriate solution.